December 2013 Mansoura bombing: Deaths and injuries

-Overall, 16 people were killed and over a 100 were injured with.
+Overall, 16 people were killed and over 100 were injured.
 The deaths were reported to be 14 officers and conscripts and two civilians.
 Forensic investigators concluded on Wednesday their autopsy of the bodies of the victims with their injuries, mostly affecting the abdomen, chest and head, were caused by metal fragments from the explosion that were later extracted from the corpses.
 One of the fatalities, a woman, died beneath the debris of the partially collapsed building after suffering from cerebral hemorrhage and injuries to her lungs and ribs.

 The number of injured is estimated to be 134, with thirty-one of them being treated in hospitals in Mansoura and Cairo according to Ahmed Kamel, Health Ministry spokesman.
 Al-Ahram reported that most of the injured's cases were stable and that the three city hospitals admitting the majority of the cases were well equipped and efficient in dealing with the cases.
 Thousands of the city's residents heeded official calls to donate blood in area hospitals.
 However, doctors began turning away potential donors as blood banks acquired large quantities of blood.